Raizer1996/Raizer1996/README.md

 Completed Cyber Security Penetration Tester Course at See Security College, with a hands-on focus on offensive security, red teaming, exploitation, and advanced attack simulations

-Strong foundation for 5 years from Military.
+Strong foundation for 5 years as a Military Officer.

 Core strengths:
 1) Advanced threat detection, incident response, and comprehensive investigations